 No person is perfectly symmetrical, so it’s no surprise that many breastfeeding moms report uneven milk supply.
 This is very common, and if you and your baby are comfortable, there’s no reason to try to change it.
 In fact, there may not be anything you can do about an uneven supply.
 However, there are ways to try to even things out if you want to make feeding more effective, or just to relieve some discomfort.

 It’s OK to Stop

 Every single drop of breast milk you provide for your baby is amazing.
-So, if you need to stop for any reason, you shouldn’t feel guilty.
+If you need to stop for any reason, you shouldn’t feel guilty.
 Wherever you are at in your breastfeeding journey, if there is a reason you need to stop, you can make that decision.
-And that’s ok!
+And that’s okay!

 Our culture has a tendency to view breastfeeding beyond a year as taboo.
 However, if you and your baby want to continue breastfeeding, you shouldn’t feel uncomfortable or unnatural doing so.
 You know your body and your baby best, and the decision to breastfeed, and for how long, is yours to make.